 Declutter tip number 17 – Chronicle your journey

-The fear of failing in front of others is an extremely strong motivator.
+The fear of failing in front of others is a powerful motivator.

 We see this a lot in the fitness industry, as people chronicle their weight loss journey and progress on social media.